sfiggins/katacoda-scenariosv2/kip1/kube-scheduler/step4.md

 Now that the pod is deleted take a look at the updated manifest, if you are happy the changes were set correct you can then run the "apply" command to send it to the kube-api:

 `cat /root/manifests/manifest.yaml`{{execute}}

+After you submit the new manifest check that status of the Pod, if it is now running your job is done here.